ashashev/go-generics-example/README.md

 	return result.Map4(example.NewData, id, field1, field2, field3).Both()
 }
 ```
+It looks concise and keeps visibility of dependencies of calls.

-Here I use `S2`, it is a modified version of `S1` where all methods return
+Above S2 is used, it is a modified version of S1 where all methods return
-`Result` instead of value and error.
+`Result[...]` instead of value and error.
 ```golang
 type S2 struct{}